Cipher7/ChaiLdr/README.md

 >
 > **CRT Library Removal :** I tried a lot to get the payload working with CRT Library removed and make it independent with custom intrinsic functions for - memcpy, memset, rand, stand, etc, but ended up with a lot of crashes and after hours of debugging couldn't get it working, I'll incorporate it into a dev branch soon enough.
 I have used minicrt, MiniCRT, etc for references but still couldn't get it to work.
 >
 > **Shellcode Encryption :** The shellcode is fetched from a remote server, providing SSL support.
-I haven't incorporated any shellcode encryption as Havoc already implements it in its shellcode.
+I haven't incorporated any shellcode encryption, when used with Havoc, Havoc provides Sleep encryption.
 >
 > **Why not HellsGate? :** HellGate incorporated only direct syscalls, HellsHall uses indirect syscalls, but I'm still learning that and will build my custom implementation of it in the future
 >